Kachemak Bay Wilderness Lodge

 Scale of 90-100

-Wilderness retreat along an unspoiled cove on the Kenai Peninsula, reached via boat from the fishing village of Homer.
-Owned by knowledgeable naturalists Michael and Diane McBride, the central lodge contains a lounge with a fireplace, open kitchen, countrified dining room (seafood a specialty) and one guest room.
-Five cozy cabins (maximum of 12 guests per week) come with homemade quilts, woodstoves, original artwork and tile-cedar shower-baths; the most private is the Cliff House, accessed via a wooden footbridge.
-Daytime activities focus on guided hikes and cruises; kayaking and salmon and trout fishing are also offered.
-Sauna, hot tub and solarium.
-A timeless haven for those seeking an authentic taste of the Alaskan wilderness.
-Closed August-June.
+Set along an unspoiled cove on the Kenai Peninsula, this wilderness retreat, welcoming a maximum of 12 guests per week, is reached via boat from the fishing village of Homer.
+Owned by knowledgeable naturalists Michael and Diane McBride, the central lodge contains a lounge with a fireplace, an open kitchen and a countrified dining room specializing in seafood dishes.
+Five cozy guest cabins come with homemade quilts, wood stoves, original artwork and tile-cedar shower-baths.
+Activities offered focus on guided hikes, sea kayaking and boat cruises, but private fishing charters can be arranged.
+There is also an on-site sauna and hot tub.
+This is a timeless haven for those seeking an authentic taste of the Alaskan wilderness.
+The lodge is closed from September to the end of May.

 Kachemak Bay Wilderness Lodge Features: